anatol/booster/docs/manpage.md

    If debug level is enabled then kmsg throttling gets disabled automatically.
  * `booster.debug` an obsolete option that is equivalent to `booster.log=debug,console`.
  * `quiet` Set booster init verbosity to minimum.
 This option is ignored if `booster.debug` or `booster.log` is set.
+ * `modules` a comma-separated list of extra kernel modules which should be force loaded.
  * `init=$PATH` path to user-space init binary.
 If not specified then default value `/sbin/init` is used.

 ## NOTES